Read articles about finances, saving and community news.

 Some of these watches retail at $150+ but I found one for around $40 on Amazon that I'm investigating before I make my final decision.

 To keep track of my spending, I downloaded a free app for Android called Gift List.
 This app allows you to create multiple Christmas lists.
 Plus, you can set a budget and track how much you've spent and what you've spent it on.
 There is also a version of this app for Apple users and it's called The Christmas List.

 I always look forward to cashing in my credit card and loyalty rewards around the holidays so I can save money.
 If you have rewards credit cards, be sure to check to see if you've earned any points or cash back that you can use for your holiday expenses.

+I expect to cash in another $50+ in cash back rewards this month.
+Then, I'll use it for Christmas and New Years Eve.
 In addition to using a cash back card, I also use a loyalty rewards site called Swagbucks.

 Swagbucks is free to use.
 You can earn points for doing simple tasks like taking surveys and searching online.
 Other ways include playing games, watching videos, trying out offers, and more.
 I have at least $50 to redeem in Swagbucks points as well.
 Swagbucks lets you redeem points for gift cards to popular retailers.
 Or you can redeem your points for cash via a PayPal gift card.